Multilevel Monte Carlo For Exponential L\'{e}vy Models: Introduction

-Various researchers have investigated simulation methods for the running maximum of L\'{e}vy processes. \cite{ft12} develops an adaptive Monte Carlo method for functionals of killed L\'{e}vy processes with a controlled bias.
+Various researchers have investigated simulation methods for the running maximum of L\'{e}vy processes.
+Reference \cite{ft12} develops an adaptive Monte Carlo method for functionals of killed L\'{e}vy processes with a controlled bias.
 Small-time asymptotic expansions of the exit probability are given with computable error bounds.
-For evaluating the exit probability when the barrier is close to the starting point of the process, this algorithm outperforms a uniform discretisation significantly. \cite{kkpv12} develops a novel Wiener-Hopf Monte-Carlo method to generate the joint distribution of $ \left(X_{T},\sup_{0\leq t\leq T}X_{t}\right) $ which is further extended to MLMC in \cite{fkss12}, obtaining an RMS error $\eps$ with a computational complexity of $\bO\left( \eps^{-3}\right) $ for L\'{e}vy processes with bounded variation and $\bO\left( \eps^{-4}\right) $ for processes with infinite variation.
-The method currently cannot be directly applied to VG, NIG and $\alpha-$stable processes. \cite {dh10,dereich11} adapt MLMC to L\'{e}vy-driven SDEs with payoffs which are Lipschitz w.r.t.~the supremum norm.
-If the L\'{e}vy process does not incorporate a Brownian process, \cite{dereich11} obtains an $\bO\left( \eps ^{-(6\beta)/(4-\beta )}\right)$ upper bound on the worst case computational complexity, where $\beta$ is the BG index which will be defined later.
+For evaluating the exit probability when the barrier is close to the starting point of the process, this algorithm outperforms a uniform discretisation significantly.
+Reference \cite{kkpv12} develops a novel Wiener-Hopf Monte-Carlo method to generate the joint distribution of $ \left(X_{T},\sup_{0\leq t\leq T}X_{t}\right) $ which is further extended to MLMC in \cite{fkss12}, obtaining an RMS error $\eps$ with a computational complexity of $\bO\left( \eps^{-3}\right) $ for L\'{e}vy processes with bounded variation and $\bO\left( \eps^{-4}\right) $ for processes with infinite variation.
+The method currently cannot be directly applied to VG, NIG and $\alpha-$stable processes.
+References \cite{dh10,dereich11} adapt MLMC to L\'{e}vy-driven SDEs with payoffs which are Lipschitz w.r.t.~the supremum norm.
+If the L\'{e}vy process does not incorporate a Brownian process, reference \cite{dereich11} obtains an $\bO\left( \eps ^{-(6\beta)/(4-\beta )}\right)$ upper bound on the worst case computational complexity, where $\beta$ is the BG index which will be defined later.

-In contrast to those advanced techniques, we take the discretely monitored maximum based on a uniform discretisation of the L\'{e}vy process as the approximation.
+In contrast to those advanced techniques, we take the discretely monitored maximum based on a uniform timestep discretisation of the L\'{e}vy process as the approximation.
 The outline of the work is as follows.
-First we review the Multilevel Monte Carlo method.
-Numerical results are then presented for multilevel Monte Carlo applied to Asian, lookback and barrier options using three different exponential L\'{e}vy models.
+First we review the Multilevel Monte Carlo method and present the three L{\'e}vy processes we will consider in our numerical experiments.
 To prepare for the analysis of the multilevel variance of lookback and barrier, we bound the convergence rate of the discretely monitored running maximum for a large class of L\'{e}vy processes whose L\'{e}vy measures have a power law behavior for small jumps, and have exponential tails.
 Based on this, we conclude by bounding the variance of the multilevel estimators.
+Numerical results are then presented for the multilevel Monte Carlo applied to Asian, lookback and barrier options using the three different exponential L\'{e}vy models.